samuel-deng/math4ml_su24/project.md

 **Length:** Your evaluation should be 1-2 pages in length total.
 If you go a bit over 2 pages, that's fine.

 **Due:** This report is due Monday, July 8 11:59 PM ET on Gradescope.
+Late days may be used on this assignment.

 In your document, answer each of the prompts below with a paragraph.